 The City of Hudson is working with MJ Engineering & Land Surveying, P.C.
 (MJ) to perform a destination and origin study for trucks traveling through Hudson.
-New York State truck routes traverse the City of Hudson and deleteriously impact the community’s quality of life and economic vitality.
-The study will collect data and propose alternative truck routes.
-Using the study, the City of Hudson will then work with surrounding towns, Columbia County, New York State, and a variety of stakeholders to build consensus for modification and improvement to the truck route.
+New York State truck drivers support their families and supply Hudson and surrounding communities with crucial goods; however, the route they traverse was designed for a previous era.
+The study collects data and proposes improved routes that ensure the safety of the community, truck drivers, and businesses alike.
+Using the study, the City of Hudson will then work with surrounding towns, Columbia County, New York State, and a variety of stakeholders to help make sure that the new route improves outcomes for all.

-In October, MJ will be collecting data in Hudson to provide a clear overall picture of the truck traffic moving through the city, including numbers, entering point, exit point, and route.
-The data will be summarized and presented to city officials and the public for comment.
+In October, MJ collected data in Hudson to provide a clear overall picture of the truck traffic moving through the city, including numbers, entering point, exit point, and route.
+The data has been summarized and presented to city officials and the public for comment.

-Based on the data, public comment, and roadway characteristics, MJ will prioritize possible alternate routes on existing roadways.
+Based on this data, public comment, and roadway characteristics, MJ will prioritize possible alternate routes on existing roadways.
 The alternate routes will be presented for public comment and further refined based on feedback.